CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 - "Max Health" = 50
 - "Health" = 0
 - "Number Of Lives" = 1
+- "Revive Time" = 20
 - "Value" = 100 (The amount added to Player Score when defeated)

+**Note:** If the "Number Of Lives" is greater than 1, the Enemy is able to Revive.
+Set the "Revive Time" variable how you want.

 4. In the `Enemy Movement` script component, drag the `Player` game object into the "Player" value for the component (This is what the Enemy will follow and try to defeat).
 Set Movement Speed to 1.
 Set Hostile Radius to 7.
 You can adjust the values of these fields if you want.

-5. In the `Enemy Spawning` script component, set "Time To Respawn" to 20, or any integer value you want.

 ## In-Game Menus / Interfaces